Site Search:

 • if you have lived here for a year, or

-• if the conduct that is the reason for divorce occurred in Massachusetts and you lived as a married couple in Massachusetts, regardless of where your spouse now lives, or even if his address is unknown.
+• if the conduct that is the reason for divorce occurred in Massachusetts and you have lived as a married couple in Massachusetts, regardless of where your spouse now lives, or even if his address is unknown.

 • You file a divorce in the Massachusetts Probate and Family Court in the county where you and your spouse last lived together if either of you still lives in that county.
 If neither of you lives in the county where you last lived together, you may file in the county where you live, or you may file in the county where he or she lives.